delft-dh/delft-dh.github.io/S5-Share-GeoData--and-Code.md

 ## Metadata preparation

-Check out the ___ section (link) for information and links to more information on domain standards for metadata and documentation.
+Check out the [Disciplinary Metadata](https://github.com/delft-dh/DDH-Community-Data-Wiki/wiki/0.1-Considerations-for-FAIR-research#disciplinary-metadata) section of this wiki for information and links to more information on domain standards for metadata and documentation.